Gibsonodoka/Simple-Interest-calculator-with-JS/README.md

 # Simple-Interest-calculator-with-JS
 A simple interest calculator using JavaScript
-## Mathematical operations with JS
+## Mathematical operations with JavaScript
 ## Coursera JavaScript Projects

 ## Created by Gibson Uwhetu